Innovate-For-Health/covid-ensemble/README.md

     - `model id:` the name of model
     - `key assumptions:` a brief written description of any key assumptions of the model
     - `model_snapshot_date:` a date used to identify the 'version' of the model being run
+    - `notes:` any relevant notes about the model run

+    The fields `compare across models`, `compare over time`, and `compare across assumptions` all relate to the UI of the associated shiny app.
+These boolean fields control which model runs are shown in which visualizations of model results.

   #### Model outputs Table